 The Pittsburgh Pirates have signed Dominican outfielder Jeremias Portorreal out of the Dominican Prospect League, Pirates Prospects has learned.
 Portorreal was linked to the Pirates early in the international signing period, but couldn't sign until he turned 16 this Wednesday.
 He ended up signing for $375,000.

-Portorreal is a 6' 2″, 180 pound left-handed hitter.
+Portorreal is a 6' 2", 180 pound left-handed hitter.
 Baseball America described his best tool as his bat, with projectable power.
 They also projected him to eventually play left field or first base.
 He's another in a long line of players who the Pirates have signed out of the Dominican Prospect League, with that list including Willy Garcia and 2013 signing Edinson Lantigua.

-Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide -- a book that features profiles on every prospect in the system.
+This content is for Pirates Prospects subscribers only.
+Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
+Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 We also have a promotion with DraftKings where you can get a FREE one-year subscription to the site by signing up as a new DraftKings customer and making a $5 minimum deposit.
-Subscribe today for our full playoff coverage, and all of our daily coverage of the Pirates' system.
+Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail firstname.lastname@example.org.